2017 Member Handbook

 There Will Be Greens.
 On the annual survey, we always get mixed reviews on greens.
 Some say they can’t get enough, and others would never consider putting a bunch of kale in their bag.
 The truth is, there will always be greens.
 This is for three reasons.
 1) Readily available 2) cost 3) good for you!

 Bread Share: All breads are baked fresh for us during the night before depot day.
 Most artisanal breads are meant to be eaten THAT DAY or frozen.
 Some of the breads with more oils will keep longer, but by and large, bread without preservatives doesn’t last for days.
-The bread share is delivered every week, except for opening day.
+The bread share is delivered every week.

 Changing Share Size or Adding Shares: You may increase or decrease your share size at any time, or add/subtract extras like bread, cheese or cooks share.